hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/RedirectContract-description.md

 # The "Redirect" Contract Template for proxying calls to Tokens, Accounts, and Scheduled Transactions

-The "redirect" contracts (aka proxy contracts) implement the feature where you can call a Hedera token or account or scheduled transaction directly at their address and they _act_ as if you made the corresponding contract call.
+The "redirect" contracts (aka proxy contracts, aka facade contracts) implement the feature where you can call a Hedera token or account or scheduled transaction directly at their address and they _act_ as if you made the corresponding contract call.

+* There are three terms currently in use for the same concept: "facade", "redirect", and "proxy".
+  All three terms appear in symbols in the code, at this time.
+Perhaps we'll standardize on one of those terms and have a teeny refactoring sometime in the future.
+But for the purposes of this
+  document: They're synonyms used interchangeably.

 There is one redirect contract which is parameterized as a _template_ with the addresses of the HTS, HAS, and HSS system contracts, and with the correct "redirect" method selector.